Ä¢¹½ÊÓÆµÍø

 • This is the same information you submit to 25Live.

-• Be aware events considered large or outside of CWI building hours may require additional security which will be required to be covered by the club.
-If you need a quote, please email clubs@cwi.edu to have our contracted security provide a quote.
+• Events considered large or outside of CWI building hours may require additional security which will be required to be covered by the club.
+Email clubs@cwi.edu to obtain a quote for contracted security services.

 • Confirmation you have completed a 25Live request for space on- or off-campus (virtual, at another location, etc.).